Car Storage Solutions

 People look for car storage for a variety of reasons: seasonality, security and lack of space at home are among the most prevalent.
 With a wide range of storage options available at affordable rates, your local Store Space is an ideal choice for storing your vehicle.

-Storage facilities are also a good idea for anyone wanting to keep their extra car in a secure location.
+Storage facilities are also a good idea for anyone wanting to keep their extra car safe and out of the way.
 For example, if your summer/winter home doesn’t have a garage, you shouldn’t risk leaving it unattended for any length of time.
 Also, parking a vehicle on the street for a long time can get you in trouble with HOAs or your municipality, or invite vandalism and theft.
 Security at Store Space facilities includes a fenced perimeter, access-controlled gates, 24-hour surveillance camera coverage, plus other features depending upon the type of storage you select.

 If you’re a car collector or restorer, sometimes the right car becomes available at the right price, but maybe at the wrong time as it relates to your garage space.
 Don’t miss the opportunity to get your dream car just because your current project car is taking up room in your garage at home.
 Keep in mind that if you’re trailering a car into a storage facility the length of the trailer needs to be taken into account when figuring the depth of the storage unit, as well as the height for indoor storage.